 Known for their burgers, this looked the part for me.
 A crispy chicken topped with spicy crumbled chicken breast, special sauce, cheese, salad and jalapenos.
 Yum!
 I was recommended by a few people to have a burger from here, but it’s always next time.

-The wings were what my mum ordered as she did feel as hungry, so she had these wings and part of my Mojito.
-Simple wings filled with salad to add to the presentation.
+The wings were what my mum ordered as she did feel hungry, so she had these wings and part of my Mojito.
+Simple wings filled with the salad to add to the presentation.

 Food: 7.5 out of 10

 Pricing: 7.5 out of 10

 Thanks for reading my blog post, leave your comments and thoughts on your views and what would you like me to visit/see next?

 Disclaimer: I was invited to review this place, therefore all opinions are my own.